 Assisted Reproductive Technology, also known as ART, has advanced in stages with the earliest reports dating back to 1790.

-The world saw the first successful pregnancy using frozen sperm in 1954 and in 1978, the first baby was conceived through IVF and was born that same year.
+The world saw the first successful pregnancy using frozen sperm in 1954 and in 1978.
+The first baby was conceived through IVF and was born that same year.

-Reasons Donor Eggs are Used
+Reasons to Use Donor Eggs

 - Women who have failed IVF multiple times because of the poor quality of eggs and genetic abnormalities.